shhhaej/shhhaej.github.io/_posts/2021-09-05-github-blog-1.md

 <span style="color:red">
 Conflict: C:/GitHub/shhhaej.github.io exists and is not empty.<br>
-          Ensure C:/GitHub/shhhaej.github.io is empty or else try again with '--force' to proceed and overwrite any files.
+          Ensure C:/GitHub/shhhaej.github.io is empty or else try again with '- -force' to proceed and overwrite any files.
 </span>

 오류가 발생되었...🤦